MalwareVK17/Giet_Smart/README.md

 GIET Smart is designed to streamline the academic journey of students by providing easy access to attendance, results, circulars, and more, right at their fingertips.

-Key Feat
+Key Features

- Student ID card registration: To apply new ID card ,who are lost there Id card and also there is a virtual Id card.
+ ->Student ID card registration: To apply new ID card ,who are lost there Id card and also there is a virtual Id card.

- Bus pass registration: To register new bus pass and apply bus pass & Its shows Virtual Card.
+ ->Bus pass registration: To register new bus pass and apply bus pass & Its shows Virtual Card.

- Certificate booking sloat: certificate booking sloat for students and notify them to recevice certificates
+ ->Certificate booking sloat: certificate booking sloat for students and notify them to recevice certificates

- Events: Keep track of important dates and events.
+ ->Events: Keep track of important dates and events.

- Profile Management: Manage your personal and academic information.
+ ->Profile Management: Manage your personal and academic information.

 Tech Stack